-Veterinary treatments are becoming more and more sophisticated and remarkable things can be done to treat your pet’s serious illness or injury.
+Veterinary treatments are becoming more and more sophisticated.
+Remarkable things can be done to treat your pet’s serious illness or injury.
 It’s no surprise, however, that the cost of these treatments is skyrocketing.
-Pet medical insurance is a hedge against the staggering costs of veterinary care for your pet which you might otherwise not be able to afford.
+Pet medical insurance is a hedge against the staggering costs of veterinary care for your pet, which you might otherwise not be able to afford.
 Your pet will not time his medical emergency to suit your financial circumstances.
 It will arise unexpectedly – perhaps at a time when you are under financial strain from other causes.
-There’s peace of mind in knowing you won’t be caught unprepared for such an unexpected emergency.
+There’s peace of mind in knowing you won’t be caught unprepared for such an emergency.

-Third-Party Liability – it is essential that you are covered in the event that your pet causes an accident or harms a person or another dog.
+Third-Party Liability – you must be covered if your pet causes an accident or harms a person or another dog.
 Dog Trust offer third party insurance,

 How are Pet Health Insurance Premiums Calculated?

-Your pet medical insurance premiums will be based upon risk factors that affect the likelihood of your pet needing treatment, and how much the anticipated treatment is expected to cost.
-These are the some common risk factors:
+Your pet’s medical insurance premiums will be based upon risk factors that affect the likelihood of your pet needing treatment and how much the anticipated treatment is expected to cost.
+These are some common risk factors:

 - Your location